 Assessment of Insulin Tolerance

 Insulin tolerance testing took place between ZT8 and ZT10 following a 6-hour fast.
 Mice were assessed for glucose levels using a handheld glucometer (Accuchek) with blood drawn from the tail vein.
-Insulin (Humulin R, Lilly) was then administered at 0.75IU per kg of lean mass for lean mice (determined by echo MRI) and 1.5IU per kg of lean mass for obese mice via intraperitoneal injection.
+Insulin (Humulin R, Lilly) was then administered via intraperitoneal injection at 0.75 IU per kg of lean mass for lean mice (determined by echo MRI) and 1.5 IU per kg of lean mass for obese mice.
 Different insulin doses were used to obtain similar glucose responses in control mice.
 Glucose was measured in 15 minutes intervals for a total of two hours following insulin administration.

 Body, Fat, and Lean Mass Determination